skhcjh231/blog-post/content/docs/spring24/18_/_index.md

 ## What is Vision Transformer?

-Vision Transformers (ViTs) has recently emerged as a competitive alternative to Convolutional Neural Networks (CNNs) that are currently state-of-the-art in different image recognition computer vision tasks.
+Vision Transformer (ViT) is an innovative approach to computer vision that leverages the principles of the Transformer architecture, which was originally designed for natural language processing tasks.
+ViT has recently emerged as a competitive alternative to Convolutional Neural Networks (CNNs) that are currently state-of-the-art in different image recognition computer vision tasks.

 <p align="center">
   <img src="./ViT.png" alt="." width="700" height="400" >
 </p>

-Vision Transformers (ViT) is an architecture that utilizes self-attention mechanisms to process images.
-The Vision Transformer Architecture consists of a series of transformer blocks.
-Each transformer block consists of two sub-layers: a multi-head self-attention layer and a feed-forward layer.
+Vision Transformer architecture consists of a series of Transformer blocks, each containing a multi-head self-attention layer and a feed-forward layer.
+This structure allows ViT to capture complex relationships within an image more effectively than traditional convolutional layers.

+### Key Components of ViT
+The key coomponents of ViT are described below:

+#### A. Patch Embedding
+- Instead of processing the entire image as a whole, ViT divides the input image into fixed-size patches (e.g., 16x16 pixels).
+Each patch is then flattened into a single vector, essentially treating each patch as a "token" similar to how words are treated in text processing.
+These flattened patch vectors are linearly projected to a desired embedding dimension.
+This projection helps in transforming the patches into a suitable format for the Transformer model.

+#### B. Positional Encoding
+- Since Transformers are permutation-invariant and do not inherently understand the spatial relationships between patches, positional encodings are added to the patch embeddings.
+These encodings provide information about the position of each patch in the original image.

+#### C. Self Attention
+- The self-attention layer calculates attention weights for each pixel in the image based on its relationship with all other pixels.

+$$ Q = XW_Q, K=XW_K, V=XW_V $$

+$$ Attention Score = Q K^T $$

+$$ Attention Output = softmax(\frac{Q \dot K^T}{\sqrt{d_k}}V) $$

+#### C. Multi-Head Self Attention (MHSA)
-The self-attention layer calculates attention weights for each pixel in the image based on its relationship with all other pixels, while the feed-forward layer applies a non-linear transformation to the output of the self-attention layer.
-The multi-head attention extends this mechanism by allowing the model to attend to different parts of the input sequence simultaneously.
+- The multi-head attention extends self-attention mechanism by allowing the model to attend to different parts of the input sequence simultaneously.
+Each "head" in the multi-head attention mechanism can capture different features, leading to a richer and more nuanced representation of the image.

-ViT consists of the following steps.
-  1. Split an image into patches (fixed sizes)
-  2. Flatten the image patches
-  3. Create lower-dimensional linear embeddings from these flattened image patches
-  4. Include positional embeddings
-  5. Feed the sequence as an input to a state-of-the-art transformer encoder
-  6. Pre-train the ViT model with image labels, which is then fully supervised on a big dataset.
-  7. Fine-tune the downstream dataset for image classification

-The transformer's encoder has a structure in which L transformer blocks sequentially pass through the Feed Forward, which consists of the Normalization Layer, Multi-head Attention, Normalization Layer, and MLP, as shown on the right of Figure 1.
+#### D. Feedforward Neural Networks:
+- Each self-attention layer is followed by a feedforward neural network that further processes the information.
+These networks consist of fully connected layers and typically include activation functions and normalization.

 ----------